dBankCore/devportal/_quickstart/choose_library.md

 exclude: true
 ---

-Getting started to develop robust and feature rich **Steem** applications couldn't be easier.
-Accessing steem data is easy from various options depending on your infrastructure and objectives.
+Getting started to develop robust and feature rich **dPay** applications couldn't be easier.
+Accessing dPay data is easy from various options depending on your infrastructure and objectives.

 Building a picture discovery app is a breeze with the [JavaScript](/tutorials/#tutorials-javascript) library.
-There is also a [Python](/tutorials/#tutorials-python) library available, [Steemit.com](/services/#services-steemit) and [SBDS](/services/#services-sbds) services, as well as many [community projects](/community/#community-overview) which could be beneficial for your steem project.
+There is also a [Python](/tutorials/#tutorials-python) library available, [dSite.io](/services/#services-dsite) and [DPDS](/services/#services-dpds) services, as well as many [community projects](/community/#community-overview) which could be beneficial for your dPay project.